… even though “My [insert the item of your choice] Doesn’t Work”

 And then there was the hotel where we had prawns for dinner.
 They were Rs.
 600 on the menu, but were Rs.
 800 on the bill presented to us when checking out the next morning.
 I pointed out the discrepancy and the clerk apologized and corrected the mistake.
 Then I noticed that our soup was Rs.
 270 on the bill but had been only Rs.
 170 on the menu.
 When I questioned that item as well, the clerk decided to correct all the items on the bill and the total amount dropped from Rs.
 3,850 to Rs.
 2,530.
 Then the manager came over and, unlike the clerk who had apologized for “our mistake,” he insisted that the original bill had been correct because of taxes, and that I must pay the full amount.
 I asked how the tax could be 33% on the prawns, 58% on the soup, and 52% on the overall amount.
 He snarled that I could pay the reduced amount.
 However, when I handed him my credit card, he said his card reader was broken and that I had to pay in cash.
 The card reader really wasn’t broken, but we were already late and I wanted to avoid another standoff of “just try it.”
 So when he said he would accept dollars or rupees I pulled out a US $100 bill and asked for change, either in dollars or rupees.
 He refused the offer even though he had just said he was happy to be paid in dollars.
 I repeated the offer three more times while the clerk whispered to Lora that the manager was crazy.
 After the third repetition the manager told us to get out of the hotel.
 So we backed out the door, with me offering the credit card in one hand and the $100 bill in the other.
 He refused both even as we got into the car and drove off.
 It was a fine hotel and restaurant that I’m sure you’d enjoy.
 Ask me for the name if you’re sharp-eyed when paying your bill and have endurance with crazy managers.

 We had another credit card incident in Hyderabad when paying for our apartment.
 The rental company sent someone with a credit card reader over to the apartment the morning of our departure to process the payment.
 The charge was Rs.
-7,200 ($115) but when I started to sign the slip I saw that the person has processed the payment for Rs.
+7,200 ($115, for 4 nights) but when I started to sign the slip I saw that the person had processed the payment for Rs.
 70,200 ($1,135).
 Unfortunately, “Sir, I am sorry but we are not able to process credits with this card reader, only charges.”
 I won’t bore you with the details of the conversation that ensued as we ran out the door to catch our flight, but the money ended up in our account, not the rental company’s.

 Lora just looked this posting and says that there are not enough photographs for the length of the text.
 So here are some more photos.
 They were all taken in Sri Lanka and have nothing to do with the posting, but I’m not sure that’s relevant.